Photo credit: Octavio Jones/Getty Images

 Moms for Liberty

-Moms For Liberty was founded in January 2021 claiming it will “organize, educate and empower parents to defend their parental rights.”
+Moms For Liberty (M4L) was founded in January 2021 claiming it will “organize, educate and empower parents to defend their parental rights.”
 This advocacy has included calls for book bans, classroom censorship, and bans on teaching about slavery, race, racism and LGBTQ people and history.
-Moms for Liberty claims to be a grassroots organization, but its founders and founding chapter have strong ties to high-ranking elected officials and national anti-LGBTQ groups including the Heritage Foundation.
-It claims to have 135 chapters in 35 states.
+Moms for Liberty bills itself as a “grassroots organization of moms,” but its founders and founding chapter have strong ties to high-ranking elected officials and financial support from national anti-LGBTQ groups including the Heritage Foundation.
 (Founders Tiffany Justice and Tina Descovich pictured above.)

 —Tweeted, “Gender dysphoria is a mental health disorder that is being normalized by predators across the USA.
 California kids are at extreme risk from predatory adults.
 Now they want to ‘liberate’ children all over the country.
 Does a double mastectomy on a preteen sound like progress?”
-The tweet, regarding California SB 107 gender transition bill, got their account suspended.
+The tweet, regarding California Senate Bill 107, got their account temporarily suspended.
+Healthcare for transgender people and youth is supported by every major U.S. medical association and leading world health authority.

 —Eulalia Jimenez, chair of Moms for Liberty, Miami Chapter, spread disinformation about a shooting massacre falsely identifying the Uvalde, TX, elementary school shooter who killed 19 children and two adults, as a trans woman.

-—Lied to the parents of a young person that the Rainbow Youth Project, an organization promotes the health, safety, and wellness of LGBTQ youth was attempting to “convince [their child] to have his private parts removed and changed.”
+—Lied to the parents of a young person that the Rainbow Youth Project, an organization promoting the health, safety, and wellness of LGBTQ youth, was trying to “convince [their child] to have his private parts removed and changed.”

-—Their harassment at a school board meeting in Wauwatosa County, WI, prompted police presence at a Wauwatosa School Board meeting when members of Moms for Liberty and Gays Against Groomers “accused attendees of being groomers, not actually being gay and wanting to show explicit pictures to children.
-The group’s members even brought a 10-year-old student to tears.”
+—Behavior by Moms for Liberty members at a school board meeting in Wauwatosa County, WI, prompted increased police presence.
+Moms for Liberty and Gays Against Groomers members reportedly falsely “accused attendees of being groomers” and “brought a 10-year-old student to tears.”

 —The chairperson of the Monroe County, PA, chapter was arrested on a “summary charge of harassment” after allegedly repeatedly harassing an individual with messages.